 Peru, a western South American nation, is a highly biodiverse country.
 The country was home to ancient cultures like the Norte Chico civilization and the Inca Empire.
 In the 16th century, Peru was annexed by the Spanish Empire which established a Viceroyalty in the country with the capital at Lima.
 The Spanish rulers of Peru established their language as the official language of the country.
-Today, even after Peru’s independence from the Spanish rule, the language of Spanish continue to be the official and most widely spoken language in the country.
-Besides Spanish, a number of indigenous languages are spoken in Peru, albeit with a much lower number of speakers than the Spanish speaking Peruvians.
+Today, even after Peru’s independence from Spanish rule, the Spanish language continues to be the official and most widely spoken language in the country.
+Besides Spanish, a number of Indigenous languages are spoken in Peru, albeit with a much lower number of speakers than Spanish-speaking Peruvians.

 Official Language Of Peru

 Spanish is the official language of Peru, and over 84% of Peruvians speak this language.
 The government administration in Peru, the Peruvian educations system, and the media of the country use Spanish as the principal means of communication.

 Aboriginal Languages Of Peru

 A large number of aboriginal languages are spoken in Peru, primarily by the Indigenous populations residing in the Amazon forests of Peru and the central Andes region.
 Some of these languages have died out, like the Mochica language, or are in the process of becoming extinct.
 Though nearly 300 to 700 aboriginal languages were spoken in Peru before the European invasion of the land, fewer than 150 are spoken today.